 - Teaching students how to write professional emails and have professional interactions by demonstration

-- Being in high level stress situations and needing to get my point across clear and concise
+- Being in high-level stress situations and needing to get my point across clearly and concisely

 - Connecting with them about reading their art in front of people and having people hear what they have to say